mits-gossau/web-components-toolbox-klubschule/src/es/components/organisms/contactModule/readme.md

 3. **.logo**: is used at item "simple".
 The class .logo is set on the a - tag wrapping the logo image or directly on the image tag, if there is no link.
 It ensures the correct logo size.

 ### Attribute variations (check out example page above):
-1. **grid-template-columns**: optional `number` define how many columns the grid shall posses.
+1. **grid-template-columns**: optional `'1', '2', '3', '4' default '1'` define how many columns the grid shall posses.
 The grid has automatically one column, if omitted.
-2. **force-mobile-figure**: optional `has` is used at item "universal" to enforce the picture above the figcaption for desktop.
+2. **force-mobile-figure**: optional `has default none` is used at item "universal" to enforce the picture to align above the figcaption for desktop.